SSH | Export and Import Large Database OR Table

 Import A MySQL Database

-Bellow are some steps which is use for the same.
+Below are some steps which are used for the same.

 - The file must be in .sql format.
 It can not be compressed in a .zip or .tar.gz file.

 - Start by uploading the .sql file onto your server.

 - Using SSH, navigate to the directory where your .sql file is.